 Tell us a little about yourself and how you came to UMB.

-I’ve had an interesting journey to get to UMB!
 I was raised in Anchorage, Alaska, and after high school moved to the “lower 48” where I completed a two-year service mission.
-During that two-year break from academics, I learned a lot about the value of service and the power it unleashes among many people.
+During that two-year break from academics, I learned a lot about the value of service and the power it unleashes among people and communities.
 I still treasure the diverse cultures I served and the lessons they taught me.
 After that, I went to school at Brigham Young University – Idaho where I earned my bachelor’s degree in business management and finance and later an MBA from Colorado State University.

 What do you love about your job and the banking industry?

-I’ve always believed our customers get the best service when we think more strategically and bring them new ideas that others aren’t.
+I have always believed our customers get the best service when we think more strategically and bring them new ideas that others are not.
 Over the years, I have developed a real passion for helping companies with their working capital needs and creating models that identify the appropriate mix of financial solutions to meet their working capital needs now and into the future.
-There are so many options they have – a bank, line of credit, investors, private equity, efficiencies in the cash conversion cycle – and I get excited helping them navigate what’s best for their unique business.
-I love the challenge of continuing to help a company that is in high-growth mode or figuring out how much liquidity they need as they continue to expand.
+Our clients have several solutions for their working capital needs – a line of credit, operating cash flow, alternative equity, efficiencies in the cash conversion cycle – and I get excited helping them navigate what’s best for their unique business.
+I love the challenge of continuing to help a company that is in growth mode or figuring out how much liquidity they need as they continue to expand.

 What drives you and what are you most passionate about?